-Both Uber and Lyft went public this spring, and market share between the rideshare industry’s two biggest players has stabilized in recent months.
-Uber still dominates, taking in 70 percent of U.S. rideshare spending in June, while Lyft captured 28 percent of the market.
+Uber and Lyft reported their second quarter earnings this month.
+Uber saw its largest quarterly loss, and Lyft raised its revenue outlook.
+But data shows the market share has barely moved in months.
+Uber still dominates, taking in 71 percent of U.S. rideshare spending in July, while Lyft captured 27 percent of the market.

 Starting in August 2017, Uber’s share of the market excludes most Uber Eats transactions, though some are indistinguishable from Uber rides.
 Other rideshare competitors include Via and Juno, which claim just a fraction of the market.
 This analysis excludes business spending.

-As both companies grapple with disappointing IPOs, Americans are increasingly likely to hail a Lyft.
-But, Uber still wins out on rider engagement.
+In addition to market share, Uber wins out on rider engagement.
 Riders who use both Uber and Lyft typically spend more on rideshare each year than riders who are loyal to a single service.
 And, on average, these riders who hail cars on both services spend more with Uber than Lyft.
-In the past year, the average rider of both Uber & Lyft spent $457 with Uber, 52 percent more than was spent on Lyft.
+In the past year, the average rider of both Uber & Lyft spent $460 with Uber, 53 percent more than was spent on Lyft.

 What lies down the road